rkapl123/DBAddin/docs/DBFuncs.md

 There are three ways to query data with DBAddin:

 1. A list-oriented way using `DBListFetch`:
-    Here the values are entered into a rectangular list starting from the TargetRange cell (similar to MS-Query, actually the `QueryTables` Object is used to fill the data into the Worksheet).
+    Here the values are entered into a rectangular list starting from the TargetRange cell (similar to MS-Query, actually a `QueryTable` Object is created and modified).
 2. A record-oriented way using `DBRowFetch`:
     Here the values are entered into several ranges given in the Parameter list `TargetArray`.
 Each of these ranges is filled in order of appearance with the results of the query.
 3. Setting the Query of a ListObject (new since Excel 2007) or a PivotTable to a defined query using `DBSetQuery`: